 The progression of Alzheimer's disease and other dementias

-Each person experiences dementia in their own way, but the way the condition progresses can be seen as a series of stages.
-This factsheet outlines the characteristics of the early, middle and late stages of Alzheimer's disease and briefly looks at how other forms of dementia progress.
+This page outlines the characteristics of the early, middle and late stages of Alzheimer’s disease and briefly looks at how other forms of dementia progress.

 The most common types of dementia – Alzheimer’s disease, vascular dementia, dementia with Lewy bodies and frontotemporal dementia – are all progressive.
 This means that the structure and chemistry of the brain become increasingly damaged over time.
 The person’s ability to remember, understand, reason and communicate will gradually decline.
 As dementia worsens, the person will need more and more support with daily living.
 Their behaviour and mood will also change.